 VII.
-SLOPED END PROTECTION
+CONCRETE FILLED JUTE BAG, PRECAST CONCRETE BLOCK OR SLOPED END PROTECTION

-Unless otherwise shown or noted, the Contractor is to provide new sloped quarried limestone on non-woven filter cloth end protection for the access bridge being constructed in this drain.
+Unless otherwise shown or noted, the Contractor is to provide new concrete filled jute bag headwalls, precast concrete block, or sloped quarried limestone on non-woven filter cloth end protection for the access bridges and enclosures being replaced or constructed on this drain.